| author |

 brownies, cookies, and homemade caramel candy.
 Her oldest daughter served a Mormon mission in Texas and is beginning her senior year at MIT.

 in Utah.
-Her oldest son just finished his second year at Boston University.
+Her oldest son is a junior in Computer Science at Boston University.
 Her youngest daughter graduated as a National Merit scholar in 2017 and

 Return to home page